 3. Put the puree back in the big pot over medium heat.
 Bring puree to a simmer (you need it to hit 220F on candy thermometer).
 Then, while stirring, slowly sprinkle in the sugar, cinnamon, cloves, and lemon juice.
 Continue to simmer over medium/med-low heat.
 It takes quite a while from this point until the apple butter reduces and really thickens up, anywhere from 1 to 2 hours (try to keep it around 220F).
 Make sure you stir regularly, you don't want it to burn or cook to the bottom of the pot.
 You are looking for the apple butter to thicken up and darken.
 Towards the end it gets a bit messy, the simmer becoming more lava-like - it also sounds different, lots of plop and slop noises and lots of spattering coming from the pot.
 Remove from heat.

-5. Using tongs carefully remove each jar from the oven and fill to within 1/4 inch of the top with the apple butter.
+4. Using tongs, carefully remove each jar from the oven and fill to within 1/4 inch of the top with the apple butter.
 Wipe off rims with a clean dry paper towel.
 Place a dry lid on each jar and close tightly.
-Using tongs place each of the jars in the boiling water and boil for 10 minutes.
+Turn the jars upside-down and let cool completely.